jhildenbiddle/nth-grid/docs/index.md

 ## Usage

+### Setup

-First, import the Nth-Grid mixin into your Less, Sass or Stylus file.
-The path to the mixin will vary depending on your installation method as well as your bundler/build tool(s).
+Add the Nth-Grid mixin into your Less, Sass or Stylus file.
+The path to the mixin will vary depending on your installation method.
 For PostCSS, add Nth-Grid to your list of PostCSS plugins.

 <!-- tabs:start -->